BenRoss92/smack-chat-app/README.md

 To do:

-- Fix app crashing when sendMessageBtn is clicked (Android can't find the onClick function when defined in either the MainActivity or HomeFragment)
 - Research whether you can remove the use of fragments (added by default when the Navigation Drawer template was selected) and still keep the Navigation Drawer working